AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-clientaddressfilter.md

 Client IP address filter.
 Allows specification of one or more IP addresses or address ranges.

-When specified, requests to this image catalog that originate from a client at an unlisted IP address will be rejected.
+When specified, requests to this image catalog that originate from a client at an unlisted IP address are rejected.

 ## Properties {#section-d785265988324af68835410c9ba54147}